 Figure 4.
-Artisanal and Small-scale mining (ASGM) activities in three locations in the Gorontalo Utara Regency. (a) Crushed ore is inserted into the ball mill (b) Water is poured into the trommel (c) The softball size rocks used to mill the ore inside the trommel (d) Where mercury is poured into the trommel mill (e) Discharging the trommel. (f) Separating the gold amalgam from tailing (g-j) Extracting the gold-containing mercury (k) Separating amalgam from mercury (I) The amalgam is recovered (m) Tailing waste is kept into wooden boxes for secondary processing (n) Wastewater flows into the rivers stream directly (o) Smelting the amalgam (p) Gold bullion (q) A woman panning the sediment for gold (r) Extracting gold from sediment using mercury.
+Artisanal and Small-scale mining (ASGM) activities in three locations in the Gorontalo Utara Regency. (a) Crushed ore is inserted into the ball mill (b) Water is poured into the trommel (c) The softball size rocks used to mill the ore inside the trommel (d) Where mercury is poured into the trommel mill (e) Discharging the trommel. (f) Separating the gold amalgam from tailing (g-j) Extracting the gold-containing mercury (k) Separating amalgam from mercury (l) The amalgam is recovered (m) Tailing waste is kept into wooden boxes for secondary processing (n) Wastewater flows into the rivers stream directly (o) Smelting the amalgam (p) Gold bullion (q) A woman panning the sediment for gold r: Extracting gold from sediment using mercury.
+Table 1.
+Number of mining workers, population, trommel mills and mercury needed per milling process at several locations in the Gorontalo Utara Regency.